-Each year, about 45 percent of our entering class is comprised of transfer students — people who believe AU’s supportive, student-centered environment will help them finish what they started.
+Each fall, about 40% of our entering undergraduate class is comprised of transfer students — people who believe AU’s supportive, student-centered environment will help them finish what they started.

 - Completed 15 semester hours of transferable work at a regionally accredited institution

 - Earned a cumulative grade-point average of at least a 2.0 at previous colleges/universities

 View additional admission requirements for programs in the Athletic Training, School of Education, School of Nursing, and George Williams School of Social Work at Aurora University.

 The preferred transfer application deadlines listed below allow time for you to register for classes and aid in a successful start.

 - Preferred Deadline: December 1, 2023

 - Fall 2024 Transfer Admission

 - Complete the free online application for admission.